pceBuildMaster/Robotframework-Testrail-Listener/README.md

   * Use during normal robot test runs to add results to Testrail

 Milestones, Plans, Runs, Tests, and Results are added as tests are executed.
-The names of Milestones, Plans, and Runs are set by logic in the Listener.
+The names of Milestones, Plans, and Runs are set by logic in the Listener. (see Install below)

 The names of Testsuite Sections and Cases will be what RF determines.